 - Hire a bookkeeper - Higher expense, though very affordable at $100-$200 per month in most cases.
 A dedicated bookkeeper will probably save money because, in addition to handling all of the bookkeeping (so you can focus on the business), they also provide personalized tax advice and ensure the business is in compliance.

 Find bookkeepers in your local area or use a service like 800Accountant.

 The prices for bicycle rentals are generally between $8-10 per hour, depending on where you are located.
 If you rent 20 bikes 6 hours per day two-thirds of the year for $9 per hour, you would make $262,800 in revenue per year.

-Plan for ongoing expenses for maintenance and bike and equipment replacements as rental equipment is usually treated roughly.
+Be sure to plan for ongoing expenses for maintenance and bike and equipment replacements as rental equipment is usually treated roughly.

 In addition to looking at the profit potential of a bike rental business, you will also want to estimate cash flows as many bike rental businesses are very seasonal.
 A bike rental business catering to events or tourists visiting during the summer will want to be sure to have enough cash on hand to still pay the rent during the slow season.